Wednesday, 10 November 2021

 I didn’t forget even a bit of it.

-Due to the sudden deafening barking of street dogs, my sleep got disturbed.
+Due to the sudden, deafening barking of street dogs, my sleep got disturbed.
 I wondered how I came to that place to sleep.
-I could remember what I was last talking to my aunt.
+I could remember what I was last talking to my aunt about.
 However, I could not remember how I came here dozing and slept.
 How can I sleep after that?
 It was getting dawn.
 I was wallowing in the cot for some time and got up.
-Went to the back yard with brush and tooth paste.
+Went to the backyard with a brush and toothpaste.
 While brushing, I could feel the prickling sensation of fish bone in the throat.
-After brushing, I cleaned my tongue with thumb.
+After brushing, I cleaned my tongue with my thumb.
 I wouldn’t use tongue cleaner for this.
-Tongue cleaner can clean only a particular area of the tongue.
-The interiors of inner tongue cannot be cleaned with tongue cleaner.
+A tongue cleaner can clean only a particular area of the tongue.
+The interiors of the inner tongue cannot be cleaned with tongue cleaner.
 So the better option that remained was thumb.
-But, in case of any rough, unpolished finger nail, it could cause bruise in the tongue.
-Blood along with saliva would come out…then Blood with saliva! a suspicion would ensue whether that bleeding was due to tuberculosis or any bruise in tongue.
+But, in case of any rough, unpolished fingernail, it could cause a bruise on the tongue.
+Blood along with saliva would come out…then blood with saliva!
+A suspicion would ensue whether that bleeding was due to tuberculosis or any bruise in the tongue.
 To avoid this, one should keep thumb without any dint.
-What ever it is, today I have to take the fish bone out somehow.
+Whatever it is, today I have to take the fishbone out somehow.
 I scooped out with my thumb and little finger one after the other.
-Nothing came out except good amount of vomit.
+Nothing came out except a good amount of vomit.

-In earlier occasions too, fish bone had stuck in my throat.
-But it never bothered me like this as if killing me alive for fifteen or twenty days.
+On earlier occasions too, fish bones had stuck in my throat.
+But it never bothered me like this, as if killing me alive for fifteen or twenty days.
 I remember one such funny incident when I was young.
 That time, I was staying at my grandma’s house.
 One day they had made roast made of yam for meals.
 I wasn't aware of yam at that age.
 Since it was tastier, I ate too much of it.
-Not a minute over the meal was complete, I started yelling ‘aiyo…amma…’.
+Not a minute after the meal was complete, I started yelling ‘aiyo…amma…’.
 A very intense inching deep in the throat.
 Without knowing that it was an itching, I was yelling it was a thorn.
-The servant maid only came to rescue telling that it was due to yam, and thus removed everyone’s fear and assuaged me.
+The servant maid only came to rescue, telling that it was due to yam, and thus removed everyone’s fear and assuaged me.

-After having tiffin I was talking with aunt, sitting inside house.
+After having tiffin, I was talking with my aunt, sitting inside the house.
 My younger brother told me that someone had come to meet me.
-Thinking that it could be some unknown person, I came out to see who it was…surprisingly, it was Baby…
+Thinking that it could be some unknown person, I came out to see who it was… Surprisingly, it was Baby…

 “I didn’t go to the market.
-It is alright…come with me up to date palm orchard..”
+It is alright… Come with me up to the date palm orchard.”

 Aunt didn't like me to go out at all.
 But the seriousness seen on the face of Baby!!